dannysu/hakyll-blog/posts/2015-06-23-js-code-critique-2.markdown

 ---
 date: 2015-06-23
-title: Javascript Code Critique #2
+title: JavaScript Code Critique #2
-tags: javascript, programming, Mad Coding, Code Critique
+tags: JavaScript, programming, Mad Coding, Code Critique
 ---
 Continuing the process of looking back at some old code that I wrote years ago.
-This is my 2nd javascript code critique.
+This is my 2nd JavaScript code critique.
 The first one is [here][1].

 My goal is to bring [hash0][3] code up to ES5 standards and stop coding like it's 1990s.
 Once that's done, then go on to bring it up to ES6.